Is Cabo San Lucas Safe? Top Safety Tips for Solo Travelers

 All that partying can lead to regret if you’re not careful – whether you’re in Cabo San Lucas or Los Angeles, danger can be all around if you don’t take precautions.

 Luckily, I recently spent a week in Cabo San Lucas and can attest that it is a very safe city, full of fun – not danger.
 That said, I do have some tips on how you can stay safe in Cabo San Lucas while still enjoying your time there.
+Consider buying some of these safety devices for travel to take with you to give you piece of mind.

 1. Try to learn a bit of the language